derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 permalink: /craig-stone
 ---

 I've been listening to the Harry Potter books with my newborn recently because the narrator's voice seems to have a calming effect on him.
-To keep myself entertained during today's doctor checkup, I imagined Craig Wright as Harry Potter and for whatever reason found myself wildly entertained.
+To keep myself entertained during today's doctor checkup, I imagined Craig Wright as Harry Potter andfound myself wildly entertained.

 This article is purely satire and should not be taken as a statement of fact by its author.
 Please don't sue me.